-Now, dozens of companies produce affordable, effective monocrystalline panels ranging from small 5W models to larger and more powerful 20W options for a faster charge.
+Dozens of companies produce affordable, effective monocrystalline panels ranging from small 5W models to more substantial, powerful options that will allow for a faster charge.
 These monocrystalline models are much more effective and lightweight than their polycrystalline forefathers.
 We tested a few small wattage models that were portable and lightweight.
 The OEUUDD 25000mAh has a larger capacity battery and a 5W panel.
 While it doesn't function as well as some of the larger solar panels, its ability to charge our devices made it a force to be reckoned with.

 Multiple Device Charging Speed

-As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than, the less powerful ones.
-Twelve out of the twenty chargers in this year's testing had multiple USB ports.
-The 5W and 7W models simply don't have the power to sustain two gadgets at once, which might not be what you're looking for anyway.
-That's why on the metrics chart, the three low watt models get a 2 out of 10, compared to the models that can charge two devices.
+As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than lower wattage models.
+Smaller panels such as the 5W and 7W models don't have the power to sustain two gadgets at once.
+If this is a priority for you, then select a panel with a higher wattage.
+Generally, our testing found lower watt models to be less capable in this metric than the higher watt devices that can charge two devices.

-Since the primary function of all these portable models is to be, well mobile, this is an important category.
-A model that is too heavy or bulky will be left behind to collect dust in the closet when you set out on your next adventure.
+Since an essential function of many of these panels is to remain portable, this is a crucial category.
+A too heavy or bulky model will be left behind to collect dust in the closet rather than accompany you on your next adventure.

-Some come with lots of accessories and extra features, which make them easier to use and more exciting, but also make them bulky and unappealing to carry on long trips.
-There is a happy medium between overkill and overly simple.
-Though portability is key, we found that we focused more on performance in our testing, since the panel is just dead weight if it doesn't work at all.
-That was our reasoning behind handing out awards to heavier panels like the BigBlue 28W and the Mercury 10W.
+Others come with lots of accessories and extra features, which make them more exciting to use but also make them bulky and unappealing to carry on long trips.
+There is a happy medium between overkill and overly simple, which of course, depends on your preference and needs.

 While portability is a critical consideration, we placed more emphasis on performance.
 If the panel doesn't work, then it is just training weight.
 That was our reasoning behind handing out awards to larger panels like the BigBlue 3.